Speaker of the Parliament of Finland

 Formally, the speaker ranks second in the protocol, after the president of Finland and before the prime minister of Finland.
+The speaker is the chairman of the parliament, who grants the floor for speeches and replies, makes voting proposals and decides on the final order of business.
 An interim speaker is elected for the duration of government formation talks.
+The speaker's duties are defined in the Constitution of Finland and the parliament's rules of procedure.

 The title puhemies or talman has, both in Finnish and Swedish, the literal meaning 'spokesman', which has caused mild controversies in terms of sexism in language.
 However, according to official language authorities, the title is not easy to change to a more gender-neutral alternative due to its "strong connection to the institution and history of the Parliament".

+If there is a tie in the Speaker's Council the speaker is given a tie-breaking vote.